wp-plugins/sp-client-document-manager/readme.txt

 **Client Side Features**

-* Clients upload files on their own personal page
+* Clients upload files and Documents on their own personal page
 * Clients can create or add to existing projects
 * Ability to choose multiple files
 * Delete uploaded documents